Participating in a Zoom Virtual Classroom

 1. Click on the Share Screen option at the bottom of the window.

-If you are in a Zoom classroom with a teacher, this option may not be available to you.
+If you are in a Zoom classroom with an academic, this option may not be available to you.

-2. Select the relevant application in the Zoom Share Screen window, and click Share.
-The Whiteboard is for making notes, drawing mind maps, etc.
+2. Select the relevant application in the Zoom Share Screen window, and click Share at the bottom right of the page.

 You need to open the application first to share it through Zoom.